2021–22 NHL season: NHL awards

 Voting concluded immediately after the end of the regular season.
 Statistics-based awards such as the Art Ross Trophy, Maurice "Rocket" Richard Trophy, William M. Jennings Trophy and the Presidents' Trophy are announced at the end of the regular season.
-The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Finals.
+The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Final.

 The NHL announced the return of the NHL Awards ceremony which took place on June 21.
 However, only the Calder, Hart, Norris, Vezina, and Lindsay awards were presented.
 The other major awards were presented during the conference finals.
 The Jim Gregory General Manager of the Year Award was awarded during the 2022 NHL entry draft.